 - ½ cup softened unsalted butter (½ cup butter = 1 stick)

 - 1 teaspoon vanilla extract

 - 1 ¾ cup all-purpose flour

 - 1 cup chocolate chips (dark or semi-sweet)

-- To a large mixing bowl, add softened butter and brown sugar and use a hand mixer on high to cream together until light and smooth (about 2-3 minutes).
+- To a large mixing bowl, add softened butter and brown sugar.
+Use a hand mixer on high to cream together until light and smooth (about 2-3 minutes).